vespa-engine/documentation/en/xgboost.md

 For `reg:logistic` and `binary:logistic` the raw margin tree sum (Sum of all trees) needs to be passed through the sigmoid function to represent the probability of class 1.
-F
-or regular regression the model can be directly imported but the `base_score` should be set 0 as the `base_score` used during the training phase is not dumped with the model.
+For regular regression the model can be directly imported but the `base_score` should be set 0 as the `base_score` used during the training phase is not dumped with the model.

 An example model using the sklearn toy datasets is given below: